 6 Q: The on-line survey opened after registration began, and now I have to wait another week before my placement interview.
 I'm worried that the class will fill up before I am placed.

 A: All students who fill out the on-line survey are dealt with on a first-come, first-served basis.
 No one who filled out the survey after you did will be given an add code before you.
-However, some seats may be reserved for students who have given given priority by the language program, and these seats may not be available to students currently going through the placement procedure.
+However, some seats may be reserved for students who have been given priority by the language program, and these seats may not be available to students currently going through the placement procedure.

 7 Q: I have taken first-year Chinese as a non-UW student in the summer.